padalan/decentralMarketPlace/README.md

 #### IPFS
 Since storing the data on the Ethereum Blockchain is expensive, I used IPFS to store Images and Description of products.

+#### Oracle service
+Used oracalize to get get gas and price information.

+#### Vyper contracts
+Implemented two vyper contracts as a requirement for this course.
+Will integrate the functionality in the future.

 ## Getting Started